Lin2907/Symphony/README.md

 * ### Content
    + The animated text for The Home page was taken from the tutorial [Create Text Animation For Website Using CSS](https://www.youtube.com/watch?v=mikht2lEnI0)

-   + Letter fade effect used on Menu,About and Contact page was taken from WEBD 5 book from ILS Hamburg school
+   + Letter fade effect used on Menu, About and Contact page was taken from WEBD 5 book from ILS Hamburg school

    + The icons in the footer and for the Contaact page were taken from [Font Awesome](https://fontawesome.com/)